datacarpentry/image-processing/episodes/03-skimage-images.md

 We use the `iio.imread()` function to read a JPEG image entitled **chair.jpg**.
-Imageio reads the image, converts it from JPEG into a NumPy array, and returns the array; we save the array in a variable named `image`.
+Imageio reads the image, converts it from JPEG into a NumPy array, and returns the array; we save the array in a variable named `chair`.

 Next, we will do something with the image: